turleyh1/Plant-Pollinator-Model/README.md

 We're working on slapping together some code that we'll put in a shared folder.
 I think Austin's close to getting that.

+A single honeybee visit between 1500 and 5000 flowers per day.
+The exact number can vary depending on the abundance of nectar and the distance from the hive.
+A bee usually visits 50 to 100 flowers during a single foraging flight.
+They can make up to 15 to 30 trips per day depending on the weather and daylight.

 ## Action Plan
 The next steps are:
 * Get the code working and distributed